 5.3.5.5.1 General

-The network configures the UE with a Master Cell Groups (MCG) and zero or one Secondary Cell Groups (SCG).
+The network configures the UE with one Secondary Cell Group (SCG).
 For EN-DC, the MCG is configured as specified in TS 36.331 [10].
-The network provides the configuration parameters for a cell group in the CellGroupsConfig IE.
+The network provides the configuration parameters for a cell group in the CellGroupConfig IE.

 The UE performs the following actions based on a received CellGroupConfig IE:

-1> if the received CellGroupConfig contains the spCellConfig with reconfigurationWithSync:
+1> if the CellGroupConfig contains the spCellConfig with reconfigurationWithSync:

 2> perform Reconfiguration with sync according to 5.3.5.5.2;